 New figures.
 Finally.
 Already two years ago I did an analysis on how well prospective buyers can inform themselves visually about properties on the internet.
 The result was devastating: Barely 10 per cent of the offers contained acceptable real estate photographs.
 320 ads on Germany’s leading real estate sales portal Immobilienscout24 where used for this analysis, limited to my home market Berlin from a purchase price of EUR 750,000+, rental appartment houses excluded.
 Certainly, in this high-end segment I had expected significantly better results.

-- The usage of professional photographs slightly decreased (by 1 per cent).
+- usage of professional photographs slightly decreased (by 1 per cent)

-- The number of properties with well executed photographs but without a professional image style had approximately doubled.
+- doubled number of properties with well executed photographs but without a professional image style h

-- The number of objects with unacceptably bad images decreased by 17 per cent.
+- number of objects with unacceptably bad images decreased by 17 per cent.
 But wait, that’s no credit, because …

 - number of real estate offers without any or usable photos has increased more than sevenfold in return!